ksantas007/macreplay_v2/README.md

 > This codebase is an adaptation/extension of the original [Evilvir-us/MacReplay](https://github.com/Evilvir-us/MacReplay) project.
 All credit for the foundational work goes to the original author; this fork simply layers on adjustments, updates, and experimental features.

+> MacReplay is an improved version of [STB-Proxy](https://github.com/Chris230291/STB-Proxy), designed for seamless connectivity between MAC address portals and media platforms like Plex / JellyFin or M3U-based software.

 ## Snapshot

 - Multi-portal management with MAC rotation and basic EPG ingestion